Martial eagle: Mammals

 A wide range of mammalian carnivores are important prey for martial eagles.
 Among these many mongoose tend to be well represented in their diet.
 Most mongooses native to the savanna tend to be highly social burrowers.
 The martial eagle is a known predator of the full size range of mongoose species, from the smallest species, the 0.27 kg common dwarf mongoose (Helogale parvula), to the largest, the 4.14 kg adult white-tailed mongoose (Ichneumia albicauda).
 However, most of these types of mongoose are also relatively small, and can effectively escape quickly to the safety of their underground home, so the lighter, more nimble male martial eagle is more likely to habitually pursue them.
 In southern Africa, the 0.72 kg meerkat (Suricata suricatta) comprises up to at least 9.6% of prey remains (as in the Cape Province) and the 0.75 kg Cape grey mongoose (Galerella pulverulenta) comprising an average of 7.2% of prey remains in the Cape area.
 In pooled data from the Great Rift Valley and Maasai Mara, the banded mongoose (Mungos mungo), the largest of the social savanna-dwelling mongoose at 2.12 kg, fell third behind only francolins and hares as the most regularly selected prey for martial eagles.
 Despite often being successful in capturing banded mongoose, in one case when an immature martial eagle took one to a tree, the dominant male banded mongoose of the group scaled the tree and pulled the still-living mongoose prey to safety.
 Other similar-sized carnivores known to fall prey to martial eagles include 0.83 kg striped polecat (Ictonyx striatus) and a few species of genet, which are about twice as heavy on average as the polecat.
 Canids are also readily preyed upon.
 In the Cape Province, 72 bat-eared foxes (Otocyon megalotis), which average about 4.1 kg, were found in the prey remains, 85% of which were adults.
-5 adult Cape fox (Vulpes chama), around 2.9 kg were also taken.
+Five adult Cape fox (Vulpes chama), around 2.9 kg were also taken.
 Even larger black-backed jackals (Canis mesomelas) are occasionally targeted as prey, especially young pups.
 Adult domestic dogs (Canis familiaris) of up to a modest size may occasionally be killed by martial eagles.
 Martial eagles are also known to opportunistically grab pups of African wild dogs (Lycaon pictus) as they emerge from their dens.
 Although less frequently taken, a few species of felids have been included in their prey spectrum.
 Adults of both domestic cats and their ancestors, the 4.3 kg African wildcat (Felis lybica), are known to fall prey to this species.
 Much larger cat species such as servals (Leptailurus serval) and caracals (Caracal caracal) are known to be taken, mainly kittens but even reportedly adults.
-Apparent predatory attacks are even attempted on big cat cubs as they are considered potential predators of leopard (Panthera pardus) cubs and confirmed predators of lion and cheetah (Acinonyx jubatus) cubs.
+Apparent predatory attacks are even attempted on big cat cubs as they are considered potential predators of leopard cubs and confirmed predators of lion and cheetah (Acinonyx jubatus) cubs.
 However, they rapidly abandon hunting attempts if the formidable mother lion or leopard is present.
 Successful predatory attacks on other carnivores have included small African civet (Civettictis civetta) and the juvenile aardwolf (Proteles cristata).